A Business Coach With a Passion For Great Service and Great Businesses

 To be honest, I believe every business coach brings something unique to his or her approach in serving their clients.
 One thing that sets me apart is that I come to sessions with my clients as a former EMyth business coach and all the insights and perspective that this brings.

-Another aspect is that I focus on what I call First Principles, and service.
-By this, I mean the essential and timeless practices and truths that apply to starting, building and running a business.
+Another aspect is that I focus on what I call First Principles and Service.
+By these, I mean the essential and timeless practices and truths that apply to starting, building and running a business.
 And service simply means having a paradigm that sees a business as a vehicle for serving others.

 What is the biggest key to your success?